ivycraft/hackerspace-graphics/README.md

 # hackerspace-graphics
 Here are some graphics we use at PDX hackerspace.
-They are raster images designed in infinite painter.

 ### Designs